-Committee on Labour and Social Affairs, Youth, Familiy Affairs and Integration
+Committee on Labour, Social Affairs, Youth and Family Affairs

-The committee also hears experts and holds discussions to prepare for decisions.
-In addition, the committee deals with a wealth of petitions and complaints that come under its specialist area of responsibility.
+The committee also conducts a range of hearings and discussions with specialists, experts and representatives from charities, churches and trade unions in preparation for decisions.
+In addition, it deals with a wide range of petitions and complaints that fall within its area of responsibility.